rob550-docs/rob550-docs.github.io/docs/student-guide/mbot-system-setup.md

 ---

 {: .new}
 An update which all students are required to apply has been released.
 If you have finished [Set up Jetson Nano System](#set-up-jetson-nano-system) section, please check [What's new - 10/25](https://rob550-docs.github.io/docs/student-guide/whats-new.html).
-Othereise, set up the Jetson Nano system first.
+Otherwise, set up the Jetson Nano system first.

 > This guide will walk you through the steps needed to setup the MBot Classic system.
 The guide is intended to be followed in order, do not jump back and forth.